shthumma15/simple_streamlit/README.md

 Use [dotenv](https://github.com/theskumar/python-dotenv#getting-started) to manage environment variables.
 You'll need to `pip` install it, as directed in the instructions, then create a file with the name *.env* (notice the period) in your project directory to hold any keys or secrets.
 We'll be using dotenv to access Backblaze, below. **Make sure ".env" is added to your [.gitignore file](https://www.atlassian.com/git/tutorials/saving-changes/gitignore)**.

 Once your environment variables are working locally, make sure you configure them accordingly on Streamlit using their [Secrets Management](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management).

+#### Caching

+This app uses [Streamlit caching](https://docs.streamlit.io/library/advanced-features/caching) capabilities to cache (or save) objects whose loading would otherwise slow down the application.
+To do so, the app employs decorator functions.
+For more information on decorator functions in Python, I recommend the first two sections of [this article on RealPython](https://realpython.com/primer-on-python-decorators), by Geir Arne Hjelle.

+In short, a decorator function adjusts its companion function by "wrapping" it in some other function.
+Here, the `@st.cache_data` or `@st.cache_object` decorator wraps its companion function such that the input is checked against a list of previous inputs of that function.
+If it's been run before, the output is pulled from this

 ## Backblaze